oresttkachukd/Tracker/README.md

 The IP address should be a mandatory value, but potential empty values are still sent to the Event hub topic for analysis purposes.

 To improve availability, service won't wait for Event hub aknowledge of the message.
-Messages will be batched locally on the server and sent asynchronously.
+Messages will be batched locally on the server and sent asynchronously, it will improve availability, but may lead to lost events.

 ## Storage.Worker